joelmoss/spaced/README.md

 # Spaced

-Spaced is a super simple and convenient way to isolate and namespace a collection of related methods.
+Spaced is a super simple and convenient way to isolate and namespace a collection of related methods into any class.

+## Usage

 ```ruby
 class User